manmal/CombineProperty/README.md

 - The current value
 - A `Publisher` that returns all future values, including the current one
 - A `Publisher` that returns all future values, excluding the current one
+- Operators to transform to other Properties (map, flatMap, boolean and/or/negate,...)

 ## Usage